monadgroup/axiom/README.md

 > A synth built in the current version of Axiom

-Axiom is a node-based realtime synthesizer, designed for size-constrained environments such as PC intros in the demoscene.
-It is currently developed by MONAD, but is entirely open source -- feel free to use and contribute!
+Axiom is an extremely flexible node-based realtime audio synthesizer.
+It was originally designed for size-constrained environments such as PC intros in the demoscene, but is entirely open source and is becoming an excellent free tool for any musician.

 Features: